Aaron-24DucAnh24/EventHub/README.md

 ```

 ## Installation and Run
-> 🔥🔥🔥 Make sure you are in branch "submission"
 ### Setup local database instruction
 1. Install Docker on Linux or WSL
 2. Make sure you stop your local SQL Server database service